University of Aden

-The University of Aden is the first Yemeni university beside Sana'a university at the same year founded in the Republic of Yemen.
+The University of Aden is the first Yemeni university, founded alongside Sana'a University in 1970.
+The university is a non-profit public higher education institution located in the metropolis of Aden (population range of 1,000,000-5,000,000 inhabitants).
+Officially recognized by the Ministry of Higher Education and Scientific Research of Yemen, the University of Aden is a coeducational Yemeni higher education institution.
+The University of Aden offers courses and programs leading to officially recognized higher education degrees such as bachelor's degrees, master's degrees, and doctorate degrees in several areas of study.
+The University of Aden also provides academic and non-academic facilities and services to students including a library, sports facilities, and administrative services.

 History

-The foundation of the College of Education in 1970 and Nasser’s College for Agricultural Sciences in 1972 was the launching point of the University of Aden.
+The foundation of the College of Education in 1970 and Nasser's College for Agricultural Sciences in 1972 was the launching point of the University of Aden.
 The two colleges were under the jurisdiction and authority of the Minister of Education.
 In 1974 the College of Economics was founded.
 Every college constitutes an administrative unit.

-When necessity arose for the foundation more colleges, a ministerial decree was issued providing for the formation of a ministerial committee for the University Town presided by the prime minister.
+When the necessity arose for the foundation of more colleges, a ministerial decree was issued to form a ministerial committee for the University Town presided over by the prime minister.

 On 10 September 1975, statute No. 22 for 1975 was issued pertaining to the foundation of the University of Aden as a scientific establishment.
 The statute determines the goals of the University of Aden as follows: